Start Learning Free

 Key Takeaways

-• Intrinsic value is the solid part: stock minus strike for a call, strike minus stock for a put, never below zero.
+• Real value (intrinsic value) is stock minus strike for a call, strike minus stock for a put, never below zero.

-• Extrinsic value (time value) is the rest: premium minus intrinsic value.
+• Hope value (extrinsic, or time value) is the rest: premium minus real value.

-• Only in-the-money options have intrinsic value; at and out of the money are all extrinsic.
+• Only in-the-money options have real value; at and out of the money are all hope value.

-• Extrinsic value melts to zero by expiration, so an option ends worth exactly its intrinsic value.
+• Hope value drains to zero by expiration, so an option ends worth exactly its real value.

 Pop Quiz